Universal suffrage: Youth suffrage

 The movement to lower the voting age many consider an aspect of universal suffrage that the youth rights movement has helped to lead.
 Organizations such as the National Youth Rights Association are active in the United States to advocate for a lower voting age, with some success, among other issues related to youth rights.
 A related movement, suffrage for Americans with disabilities provides important precedents and intersectionality with the movement to extend voting rights to children and youth.

 Non-resident citizen voting

-Some jurisdictions don't require to be present in the country of citizenship to vote.
+Some jurisdictions don't require one to be present in their country of citizenship to vote.

 Multiple citizenship and non-citizen suffrage

 Some persons have the right to vote in multiple countries due to multiple citizenship or due to non-citizen suffrage and residency status.

 Dates by country

 States have granted and revoked universal suffrage at various times.

 Note: this chart does not indicate periods of autocratic rule (when voting has little or no power).